 A Trip Down Memory Lane

 First, some history: It has for decades been known that low testosterone levels in men are bad: when your levels drop, you are at increased risk of death from all causes—and particularly from heart disease.
-Many studies have looked at this: [expandsub1 title=” Click here to see a handful of studies showing that low testosterone levels are associated with heart disease and death.” trigclass=”references”] As part of the European Prospective Investigation into Cancer (EPIC) study, this paper looked at 11,600 men aged 40 to 79 and followed them for about 8 years.
-They found that low serum testosterone concentrations were related to death due to all causes, cardiovascular disease, and cancer.
-The authors concluded:
+Many studies have looked at this: Click here to see a handful of studies showing that low testosterone levels are associated with heart disease and death.

 In men, endogenous testosterone levels are inversely related to mortality due to cardiovascular disease and all causes.
 Low testosterone may be a predictive marker for those at high risk of cardiovascular disease.